Nazgol Khosravi

 What keeps you motivated in your work?

-My clientele and the team I have created around me are my pillars and truly keep me going, witnessing my clients satisfaction and gratification when a complicated transaction is completed feeds my drive.
+My clients and the team I have created around me are my pillars, and truly keep me going.
+Client satisfaction, particularly when a complicated transaction is completed is hugely gratifying.
 Equally, watching my team grow as individuals and develop their skills and achieve things they once doubted they could do is incredibly rewarding.
 Seeing them progress in the way they are and knowing we are building something together makes even the most challenging days worthwhile.

 What’s the best piece of advice anyone ever gave you regarding your career?